 What we do

-Kempley Parish Council holds meetings bi-monthly on the first Tuesday alternate months.
-The meetings are held in the village hall at 7:30pm.
+Kempley Parish Council holds meetings bi-monthly on the third Monday of alternate months.
+The meetings are usually held in the village hall at 7:30pm but have been moved online using Zoom since March 2020 due to covid-19 social distancing restrictions.
 We welcome members from the parish to attend and the Council is happy to hear comments at the appropriate time on the agenda.

 The role of the Parish Clerk is to organise meetings, give guidance on legislation and legal issues, and to carry out the decisions made by the Council.
 The Clerk is an employee of the Council.
 Councillors are elected every four years.